Chloe Price: Reception

-A cosplayer reproducing Chloe's appearance from the original Life is Strange.
+A cosplayer dressed as Chloe from the original Life is Strange.

 The character Chloe Price was generally well received by gaming critics.
 Some gaming reviewers stated that the final episode of Life Is Strange, Polarized, had a "fitting conclusion" to the coming of age story of Chloe Price and that the relationship between the two leads was carried out successfully.
 Peter Paras of Game Revolution complimented the character beats, particularly the development of Chloe Price, who he said "really comes into her own as [a] fully-formed character."
 Jeremy Peeples of Hardcore Gamer found Chloe's behaviour as "endearing", claiming that her personality was portrayed with multiple layers.
 Despite dismissing Chloe early on for being "her same tiresomely combative self," Metro thought Rachel and Chloe's relationship was "the least compelling" aspect of the episode, Wallace thought their "tender moments" were the best parts, and Makedonski said "their struggles, mutual escapism, and sacrifices" provided more than enough investment.
 Ozzie Mejia of Shacknews relished in Chloe's "genuine growth" contrasting her "fiery spirit".
 "I'm happy to see a game constructed around a lively young woman who can get a junkyard vehicle functioning, act as an emergency stand-in for Ariel in the "Tempest," and solve a mystery, all while growing up," said The Washington Post, praising the character.
 Destructoid writer Brett Makedonski said the character characterization was done "to great effect."
 Metros Juba, on the other hand, was irritated by Wallace's contemptuous remarks regarding Chloe and Rachel's "forced" friendship.

 Chloe was ranked as one of the best video game characters of the 2010s by Polygon staff alongside Max Caulfield; writer Colin Campbell praised their relationship, particularly their differences and how they "bring the best out of each other."
-TheGamer included Chloe Price on their "Iconic Video Game Characters", stating that "there are many characters in the Life Is Strange franchise who are memorable, but the most iconic of them is definitely Chloe Price," while Rachel Weber of GamesRadar ranked Chloe as 41st of their "50 iconic video game characters."
+TheGamer included Chloe Price on their list of "Iconic Video Game Characters", stating that "there are many characters in the Life Is Strange franchise who are memorable, but the most iconic of them is definitely Chloe Price," while Rachel Weber of GamesRadar ranked Chloe 41st on their list of "50 Iconic Video Game Characters", writing "the sensitive handling of Chloe's mental health and addiction issues makes her not only one of the most iconic characters of the 2010s, but one of the most truly three-dimensional to ever appear in a video game."

 Burch was nominated for a BAFTA Award for Best Performance in a Video Game for her role as Chloe.

+Chloe was named one of the "Top 100 Greatest Gaming Characters" in the Guinness World Records: Gamer's Edition 2026, ranking at number 40.
+She is the only character from the Life Is Strange series to appear in the list.